 ‘Meteor Shower’ by Michael Dylan Welch is a three-line non-traditional haiku.
 The lines follow a syllabic pattern of five, four, four rather than five, seven, five.
 The lines are still quite short and visually look like the structure a traditional haiku takes.
 Besides the similarity in the number of syllables, this poem is without structure.
 It’s written in free verse.
 This means there is no rhyme scheme nor metrical pattern that unites the lines.

-Despite its brevity, Welch makes use of several literary devices in ‘Meteor Shower.’
-These include but are not limited to:
+Despite its brevity, Welch uses several literary devices in ‘Meteor Shower.’
+These include but are not limited to the following:

 - Imagery: can be seen when the poet uses especially effective descriptions.
 These are incredibly important in haiku.
 For example, “gentle wave” and “wets our sandals” These simple lines evoke an experience that most readers have probably had.